 When siding your house, often you begin with big ideas, and those big ideas gradually shrink as reality hits you in the face.
-When you are trying to decide between a fiber-cement board like HardiePlank versus the more cost-effective alternative of vinyl siding, the answer would be easy if all factors were equal.
+When you are trying to decide between a fiber-cement board like HardiePlank as opposed to the more cost-effective alternative of vinyl siding, the answer would be easy if all factors were equal.

-In all areas except for cost, HardiePlank and most quality fiber-cement boards are the clear winner over vinyl siding.
+In all areas except for cost, HardiePlank brand and other high-quality fiber-cement siding boards are the clear winner over vinyl siding.
 But as with so many things home-related, it's those numbers preceded by the dollar sign that can quickly pivot your decision in a different direction.

 By contrast, vinyl siding is far thinner: between 0.040 and .046 inches thick.
 This means that vinyl siding is about 2 1/2 times thinner than HardiePlank.

 In terms of outward appearance, though, thickness does not really matter, except in the case of texture.
 In fact, vinyl siding can be backed with foam sheathing or insulation, providing greater exterior thickness.
 Once both products are installed on a house, you cannot see the total thickness.
-In terms of durability (also below), thickness does matter.
+In terms of durability, though, thickness does matter.

 Vinyl siding is treated with fire retardant, but this only retards or slows down the spread of fire.
-Firefighters sometimes comment on how houses with vinyl siding neighboring a burning house--up to 60 feet away--will badly warp in response to the adjacent heat.
+Firefighters sometimes comment on how houses with vinyl siding neighboring a burning house will badly warp in response to the adjacent heat.
 Often, a burning house up to 60 feet away will affect an adjacent house with vinyl siding.

-Vinyl siding usually does have a wood-like relief, but the product is too thin to allow for the deep textures found on HardiePlank, other brands of fiber-cement siding, or real wood, for that matter).
+Vinyl siding usually does have a wood-like relief, but the product is too thin to allow for the deep textures found on HardiePlank, other brands of fiber-cement siding, or real wood, for that matter.

-In Brief: HardiePlank and vinyl siding each have their own durability pros and cons, but on the whole HardiePlank can be considered to be more durable.
+HardiePlank and vinyl siding each have their own durability pros and cons, but on the whole, HardiePlank can be considered to be more durable.

 Vinyl siding and HardiePlank are both very durable, surpassing wood lap siding (which needs regular painting) and cedar shake (which needs regular treatment).

-Both products have little to zero appeal to destructive insects--carpenter ants and termites.
+Both products have little to zero appeal to destructive insects, mainly carpenter ants and termites.
 Woodpeckers are rarely interested in either product because they usually do not harbor the insects that appeal to woodpeckers.
-If termites do begin to devour a home with either siding, they are interested in the organic materials found in other building elements--wood studs, sawdust and wood shavings, OSB underlayment.
+If termites do begin to devour a home with either siding, they are interested in the organic materials found in other building elements, such as wood studs, sawdust and wood shavings, OSB underlayment.

 Each product is flimsy in their own way.
 The classic way that vinyl siding gets damaged is when an errant lawn mower or garden spade hits the siding, punching a hole or creating a gash.
 Freezing temperatures make vinyl siding more prone to cracking.
 As noted earlier, heat will warp it.
-Place a barbecue too close to vinyl siding and it will be warped beyond repair (replacement is the only fix).
+Place a barbecue too close to vinyl siding and it will be warped beyond repair.
+Typically, panel replacement is the only fix for warped vinyl siding.